alexexisted/Clotho/README.md

 # Clotho - Focus Time Tracker

-Clotho is a modern Android application designed to help users track and improve their focus time across different activities.
+Clotho is a Android application designed to help users track and improve their focus time across different activities.
 The app provides a clean, intuitive interface for timing focus sessions, reflecting on productivity, and reviewing past performance.

 ## Features